BU-CS320/cs320-fall-2024/README.md

    git -C ./cs320-fall-2024-private remote add upstream git@github.com:BU-CS320/cs320-fall-2024.git
    ```
    **Note.** This was recently updated.
-   If you set it up with the previous command, you should remove the remote and add this remote instead.
+   If you set it up with the previous command, you should remove that remote and add this remote instead.
    This means running the following

    ```